jphumphries/jphumphries/Projects/Oscorp_NIST-CSF_Program_Capstone_Project/README.md

 The purpose of the register is to convert technical deficiencies into **business risk**.

-For example:

-> Instead of simply stating that Oscorp lacks a SIEM, the risk focuses on how limited centralized monitoring increases the chance that malicious activity could remain undetected.

 **What this demonstrates:**
 Risk identification, business-impact analysis, ownership, inherent risk, residual risk, and prioritization.